Kandedriva/assignment/README.md

 # Contribution and Testing

+To start the website:
+Run nmp start to start the react front end.
+Run node or nodemon index.js to start the server on port 5001.
+Run json-server --watch db.json to start the database.

 If you’d like to contribute to the project or test new features, follow these steps:

 ## Fork the Repository: